Title: The Picture of Dorian Gray

 Main Plot & Characters

+The Picture of Dorian Gray follows the young and handsome Dorian Gray, who becomes the subject of a portrait painted by artist Basil Hallward.
 Influenced by Lord Henry Wotton, Dorian grows obsessed with beauty, youth, and pleasure.
 In a moment of vanity, he wishes to remain young forever, with his portrait aging in his place.

+Over time, Dorian lives a life of indulgence and moral decay, while his portrait reflects the horrors of his actions.
 Eventually, Dorian’s conscience catches up with him, leading to a tragic conclusion as he confronts the true cost of his life choices.

 Key Themes